ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Application.md

 ## <a name='Createtier34Monorepo'></a>1.
 Create `tier34` Monorepo

-- For Experimentation, we do not require this step as all packages are deploy in a single monorepo `gcp-experimentation-tier1`.
+- For Experimentation, you do not require this step as all packages are deploy in a single monorepo `gcp-experimentation-tier1`.

 - For Dev, PreProd and Prod, follow the "Create New Deployment Monorepo" section in [Repositories.md](./Repositories.md) to create one `gcp-<x-project-id>-tier34` monorepos.